 - Families can build a tradition of giving by involving children in the decisions about what grants to recommend.

-You can also create a lasting legacy by naming your loved ones as your successor to continue to recommend grants to charitable organizations, or name Oregon Health & Science University Foundation and Doernbecher Children's Hospital Foundation to receive all or part of the account balance after your lifetime.
+You can also create a lasting legacy by naming your loved ones as your successor to continue to recommend grants to charitable organizations, or name Oregon Health & Science University Foundation or Doernbecher Children's Hospital to receive all or part of the account balance after your lifetime.

 Our Top Free Resource